Shelby County is in a Burn Ban until further notice.

 How does Shelby County EMS operate right now?

-In Shelby County when a person in crisis calls 911 in Harlan, EMS Medivac Ambulance is the primary responder.
-If the call is outside of the Harlan response area, the closest EMS volunteer squad is dispatched along with Medivac if needed due to the severity of the call or if volunteer response was limited.
+In Shelby County, when a person in crisis calls 911 in Harlan, a Shelby County EMS Ambulance is the primary responder.
+If the call is outside of the Harlan response area, the closest EMS volunteer squad is dispatched along with Shelby County EMS if needed due to the severity of the call or if volunteer response was limited.

 When did the Shelby County EMS system begin and what areas are currently being served?

 Since the early 70s, all Shelby County citizens have been served by a combination of volunteers and paid EMS providers.
 The volunteers staff ambulances and provide basic first-response emergency care.
-The Shelby County Ambulance Commission contracts with Medivac Corp for 24 hours a day – 7 days a week coverage at the Paramedic level.
+The Shelby County EMS is staffed 24 hours a day – 7 days a week coverage at the Critical Care Paramedic level.
 This combination has served the county’s citizens well for over 40 years.
-Medivac additionally provides inter-facility transports to major medical centers in the Omaha metro area with highly specialized critical care equipment and personnel.
+Shelby County EMS additionally provides inter-facility transports to major medical centers in the area with highly specialized critical care equipment and personnel.

 How are the current services being funded?